dnsimple/dnsimple-support/content/articles/dns_record_normalization_and_validation.markdown

 ```
 "v=DKIM1;t=s;p=MIIBIjANBgkqhkiG9w0BAQEFAAOCAQ8AMIIBCgKCAQEAr1vE7K6XAXKtID2wSBKpHW1cBCghiYvmry5vhYLySPltIpvYvzl5WGAgFTCcOF2QO8BLYvoihjr0oC84LjVt7xO3ZUaG3my3wWQcF0WObJwADl/GawBuum/4lcbJmlLHnqetfGR37WUG+t0NKK+Cz4xRkdtgYPZMYpmNirlhIwHWSNftqD6XI5DEA0LtwCb4gMa""hkWIKhTuukrVoYh58x7vI7g22AHheo+eypvcjx0SrQn9JnoVuL4mEin9FaSaLOGUah842fy3e21LOdB++yDxER4pha2hbpJHU5imcltOlsILPL1bvRlDaL9ZeN/Yjjyf3ZLEE0hgo94rrnXzM/QIDAQAB"
 ```
+(notice the `""` sequence in the middle of the content, marking the end of the first wrapped text and the start of the next")
 </info>

 ### Normalizations

 Our system will add the double quote `"` wrapper when you provide a TXT content without it.
 While doing that, we will also escape any double quote `"` characters in the original TXT content.

-If the TXT content you provide is already wrapped in double quotes `"`, we won't perform any change on it and validations will be executed on it verbatim.
+If the TXT content you provide is already wrapped in double quotes `"`, we won't perform any change on it.

 <info>
 Examples: